-Other intangible assets, acquired by the company, are recognized at cost less accumulated amortization and impairment losses.
+Other intangible assets Other intangible assets, acquired by the company, are recognized at cost less accumulated amortization and impairment losses

 Other intangible assets also include multi-year sponsorship rights acquired by the company.
 These are initially recognized at the present value of the future payments and subsequently measured at cost less accumulated amortization and impairment losses.